Abellendir/Structured-Peer-to-Peer-network-overlay/README.md

 # Structured-Peer-to-Peer-network-overlay
 Very simple network overlay based on a simplified distributed hash table
-Currently doesn't support a messaging node to drop out of the overlay while communications are happening.
+Currently doesn't support a messaging node droping out of the overlay while communications are happening.
 Nor does it handle a messaging node joining the overlay during communications.

 Currently there is certainly an implementation failure in this and concurrentencie issue when starting the task or initiating task.
 This Code will initiate a task just find with a overlay size of 4 and 50000 messages.
 However if you attempt to do an overlay of 4 or 3 with say 100,000